GIMP Developer Site now have improved navigation!

 (error <reason string> ...) => nothing, does not yield or continue

-Stops script execution and returns a string representation of its arguments to GIMP as an error message.
+Stops script execution and shows a string representation of its arguments to GIMP as an error message.

 This function is not in R5RS but is like in other Schemes.
 It behaves in ScriptFu like it does in SRFI 23.